OfficeDev/TrainingContent/O3654/O3654-4 Native Android Development with Office 365 APIs/02 Active Directory Authentication Library/hands-on-lab.md

     }
     ```

-10. Ok - we're ready to try it out.
-Launch the application in the emulator.
+10. Launch the application in the emulator.

 11. When the app has launched, tap **Get Access Token** to start the auth process.